Zelldon/zdb/README.md

 ## How does it solve it

-Using `zdb` you can inspect the internal `runtime` data or a snapshot.
+Using `zdb` you can inspect the internal state or the partition log.
-It shows some information about the current state, incidents, workflows and so on from a single partition.
-To inspect the database you should provide the path to the `raft-partition/partitions/../runtime/` folder in a partition or one of the snapshot folders `raft-partition/partitions/../snapshot/<snapshot-folder>`

-You can also inspect the log stream using the command `zdb log`.
-To inspect the log you should provide the path to the partition `raft-partition/partitions/<partition-id>/`

 ### State Inspection